gordonbrander/generative-ui-playbook/README.md

 Think of this like blocking out large portions of a canvas while painting.
 You paint large swaths with a wide brush before moving on to the details.

+One IRL example of mechanism excavation is [The Extensible Web Manifesto](https://github.com/extensibleweb/manifesto), which seeks to “explain existing and new features in terms of low-level capabilities”.

+Note that there are also tradeoffs in becoming extremely fine-grained.
+As the system becomes more expressive, it shifts requisite variety away from the system and toward developers.
+This increases open-endedness, sacrifices the system’s ability to control certain properties.
+For example, on the web, we see this manifest as complaints about JavaScript bundle size (which is the other side of the tradeoff of providing many fine-grained mechanisms rather than coarse-grained platform components).
+Know where you want the system to uphold guarantees, and consider coarse-graining those portions to keep the requisite variety on the system’s side.

 ## Abstract peak to concrete valley (progressive refinement)

 Many procedural generation systems fail because they attempt too much in a single step.
 Dwarf Fortress generates an world with a [complete historical record](https://dwarffortresswiki.org/index.php/World_generation#History_length) and does so by _simulating the entire thing_ (with some smoke and mirrors).